KauzClay/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 - Specifying components used in the stages of the `SupplyChain`.
 For reference information, see [spec.stages[]](../../reference/api/supplychain.hbs.md#specstages).

-By selecting components, the supply chain aggregates each the configuration for each component as a single API specification for the `Workload`.
+By selecting components, the supply chain aggregates each configuration for each component as a single API specification for the `Workload`.

 > **Note** `Workload` might be renamed in a later Tanzu Application Platform release.
->
-> VMware plans to add support for overriding configuration within a `SupplyChain` to allow
-> platform engineers to configure the values that developers don't need to know.

 ### <a id="immutability"></a> Supply Chains enforce immutability